-Many people that the problems in the middle east are relatively new.
-Iraq has been a troublesome place which has been in conflict for many decades.
+Many people think that the problems in the middle east are relatively new.
+But places like Iraq have been a troublesome areas which have been in conflict for many decades.

 Führer Directive No. 30 (German: Weisung Nr.
 30) was a directive issued by German dictator Adolf Hitler during World War II.
 It ordered German support for Iraq’s Arab nationalists, who were fighting the British.